-The school has continued its mission to improve all aspects of school performance and to manage the school safely and appropriately during the Covid pandemic.
-There has been a particular focus on developing the curriculum as the model of progress, securing outcomes for students based on teacher assessed grades in Summer 2021, supporting wellbeing, embedding our new approaches to professional development to support the quality of teaching, and ensuring behaviour for learning continues to improve.
-There has been significant emphasis on analysing learning loss and taking remedial action.
-The school continues to be oversubscribed and has admitted 248 students into Y7 in September 2021 and 210 students into Y12, an increase from last year.
+The school has continued its mission to improve all aspects of school performance and to manage the school safely and appropriately.
+There has been a particular focus on, supporting well-being for both staff and students, embedding our new approaches to professional development to support the quality of teaching, and ensuring the highest expectations for behaviour for learning.

-PREP has become a unique and embedded feature of the school.
 The continuing review of our curriculum aims to ensure that the curriculum is the model of progress.
-Students are assessed against the requirements of the subject and attitude to learning is a key indicator of whether further support, intervention or challenge is required.
+Students are assessed against the requirements of the subject and attitude to learning is a key indicator of whether further support, intervention or challenge required.
+There is a whole school focus on the primacy of lessons within a broad and ambitious curriculum.

 The school has a richly developed pastoral system with the objective that every student should be known and known well.
-As the school has grown, structures have been enhanced with Heads of Year being appointed for all years Y7 to Y13 The House system has been re-vamped with Houses re-named following student research and decision making, There has been a renewed emphasis on student leadership and taking up positions of responsibility.
+As the school has grown, structures have been enhanced with Heads of Year being appointed for all years Y7 to Y13.
+The House system has been re-vamped with Houses re-named following student research and decision making.
+There has been a renewed emphasis on student leadership and taking up positions of responsibility.

 The school strives to ensure that all students can develop particular interests.
-As well as the considerable strengths the school has in sport and the performing arts, there is an active STEM club and the school's independent Combined Cadet Force continues to thrive, affiliated with the 7th Parachute Regiment Royal Horse Artillery.
-We continue to be proud of:
+As well as the considerable strengths the school has in sport and the performing arts, there are many opportunities offered to students which include for example an active STEM club, engineering club, computer science club and the school's independent Combined Cadet Force continues to thrive, affiliated with the 7th Parachute Regiment Royal Horse Artillery.